ReadyResearchers-2023-24/BHWebsite/README.md

 - CSS --> For styling and poitioning
 - Javascript --> For funcationalities

+## How to Run the Code
+Go into

 ## Future Plans
 - Build a search engine with JavaScrpit
 - Further website design
 - Add videos for engagement and/or quizes and/or games

+put in a check for mark down linting